viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 1. On the panel that appears, select your trained ML model from the **ML Model** dropdown.
 1. Click **Save Config** at the bottom of the window to save your changes.

-   {{< imgproc src="/tutorials/filtered-camera-module/configure-vision-service.png" alt="The vision service configuration pane with my-mlmodel-service selected as the ML model" resize="600x" >}}
+   {{< imgproc src="/tutorials/filtered-camera-module/configure-vision-service.png" alt="The vision service configuration pane with my-mlmodel-service selected as the ML model" resize="500x" >}}

 For more information, see [Configure an `mlmodel` detector](/ml/vision/detection/#configure-an-mlmodel-detector).

 ## Test your ML model with a transform camera

-Before adding the `filtered_camera` module, you can create a transform camera to test that the ML model is working as expected with your camera.
+Before adding the `filtered-camera` module, you can create a transform camera to test that the ML model is working as expected with your camera.
 A transform camera will overlay a bounding box on your camera's live feed when it detects objects that match its ML model.
-This step is optional, you can skip this step if you want to get right to using the `filtered_camera` module.
+This step is optional, you can skip this step if you want to get right to using the `filtered-camera` module.

 ### Add a transform camera